-An overview and scrutiny committee may invite people other than those referred in paragraph 12 above to address it, discuss issues of local concern and answer questions.
+An overview and scrutiny committee may invite people other than those people referred to in paragraph 12 above to address it, discuss issues of local concern and/ or answer questions.

 Call-In

 Call in should only be used in exceptional circumstances.
 Day to day management decisions taken by Cabinet Members or officers and operational decisions taken by officers should not be subject to call in.